kenshoo/python-style-guide/README.md

     ...
 ```

+--> description not good enough.
+Need to add an example of the danger in this bad implementation below
+--> For instance checking an empty list will return True
 If you need to check an object if it is `None` and not falsey use the `is` operator

 ```python